cjy13579/CIS25/README.md

 Checks if the balance is sufficient before completing the purchase.

-Saves each purchase with the item description to the transaction.txt file.
+Saves each purchase, including the item description, to the transaction.txt file.

 3. Display Balance